-We usually only cover digital weather stations here on The Weather Station Experts, but the Stratus Rain Gauge is something we think even current weather station owners should pick up.
+We usually only cover digital weather stations here on The Weather Station Experts.
+Still, we think even current weather station owners should pick the Stratus Precision Rain Gauge.
 It’s quickly become a favorite here, and it’s all about the Stratus rain gauge’s precision and accuracy.
 But why would you want an analog rain gauge if your digital weather station can measure rain?

-A precision analog rain gauge is the best way to ensure accuracy (as well as confirm your personal weather station’s measurements) and a must for official weather observers and weather enthusiasts alike.
+A precision analog rain gauge is the best way to ensure accuracy (and confirm your personal weather station’s measurements) and a must for official weather observers and enthusiasts alike.
 Personal weather stations, especially the Davis Vantage Vue and Vantage Pro2, measure rainfall well.
 However, even the highest quality weather stations have a margin of error, which increases in heavy rain.

 - Built to National Weather Service and CoCoRAHS specifications

 - Inner cylinder measures 1" of rain in 0.01" increments, outer cylinder holds an additional 10" of rain

 - Can also be used to measure snow

 We earn a commission if you make a purchase, at no additional cost to you.